hearnie/aiogram/docs/dispatcher/middlewares.rst

 1. Middlewares from outer scope will be called on every incoming event
 2. Middlewares from inner scope will be called only when filters pass
-3. Inner middlewares is always calls for :class:`aiogram.types.update.Update` event type in due to all incoming updates going to specific event type handler through built in update handler
+3. Inner middlewares are always called for :class:`aiogram.types.update.Update` event type due to all incoming updates going to a specific event type handler through the built in update handler